Nero – and the Year of the Four Emperors

 Two years later in AD 66, Nero went over the top and went on a grand tour of Greece.
 It was an artistic tour and everywhere he went Nero showed off his artistic skills.
 Competitions were held and – surprise, surprise, Nero was always the victor.
 He claimed to have won 1808 first prizes in the course of his tour.
 The establishment was appalled.

 And in the army, trouble was brewing.
 In France, the Governor of Gallia Lugdunensis, Vindex, was shocked by what was happening.
-Interestingly, he was not a Roman, but a Gaul, descended from the rulers of Aquitania, but he had the strict ideas of an outsider as to how an Emperor should behave.
+Interestingly, he was not a Roman, but a Gaul, descended from the rulers of Aquitania, so he had the strict ideas of an outsider as to how an Emperor should behave.
 He realised that as a Gaul he could not be emperor himself, so he approached Galba, the distinguished Governor of Spain to become Emperor.
 However, the commander of the legions in the upper Rhine, Verginius, was unhappy at this idea.
 They met, but their legions got out of control and began fighting and at the battle of Vesontio, the army of Upper Germany came out the best, and Vindex, realising that the game was up, committed suicide.
 However Galba was proclaimed as Emperor by his troops, and the senate at Rome accepted him.
 Whereupon Nero realising that the game was up, committed suicide with the famous last words, Qualis artifex pereo – What an artist perishes!

 Galba hurried to Rome, and at first was widely accepted.
 He had a distinguished career and he seemed to be just the right person, but then everything seemed to go wrong: he was aged 74, he suffered badly from gout, and he antagonised everyone.
 Tacitus summed him up in his most famous, but untranslatable epithet that he was capax imperii nisi imperasset – that he was capable of being an emperor had he not actually been an emperor.
 After a series of blunders, he was murdered by the Praetorian guards.

 He was succeeded by fellow governor from Spain, Otho.
-Otho had been a man about town in who had a gorgeous wife called Poppaea, who Nero fancied.
+Otho had been a man about town who had a gorgeous wife called Poppaea, who Nero fancied.
 Otho therefore did the right thing and divorced her so that Nero could marry her – and subsequently killed her by kicking her in the stomach while she was pregnant.
 However Otho was rewarded for divorcing his wife by being made governor of Hispania Lusitania, the further province of Spain – basically modern Portugal, where he was safely out of the way.
 However when his fellow governor Galba set off for Rome to become emperor, he accompanied him, and when Galba was assassinated, Otho was proclaimed emperor in his stead.

 He lasted barely 2 months.
 Trouble came from the troops in Germany, who wanted to get their man onto the throne.
 The man they chose was Vitellius, who had been sent out to govern the Germanies by Galba.
 The legionary commanders proclaimed him as Emperor and they set out for Rome.
 Otho gathered together some troops to oppose him and at the battle of Bedriacum in northern Italy, the seasoned regular troops of the German regular army, defeated the makeshift forces of Otho, who committed suicide.
 Vitellius became the new emperor.